schul016/ml-for-docs/README.md

 ## Recognize Digits

 Now we take these basic skills and attempt to build a hand-written digit recognizer.
 We will utilize the resnet model.
-You can learn more about the resnet neural network and it's performance and history [here](https://en.wikipedia.org/wiki/Residual_neural_network).
+You can learn more about the resnet neural network and its performance and history [here](https://en.wikipedia.org/wiki/Residual_neural_network).